marmelab/awesome-rest/README.md

 * [REST API Tutorial](http://www.restapitutorial.com/) - RestApiTutorial.com is dedicated to tracking REST API best practices and making resources available to enable quick reference and self education for the development crafts-person.
 * [Microsoft REST API Guidelines](https://github.com/Microsoft/api-guidelines/blob/vNext/Guidelines.md#readme) - The Microsoft REST API Guidelines, as a design principle, encourages application developers to have resources accessible to them via a RESTful HTTP interface.
 * [API-Security-Checklist](https://github.com/shieldfy/API-Security-Checklist) - Best practices about REST API security
+* [Documentation-driven development for APIs: what is it, how do you do it and why you should do it?](https://medium.com/python-geek/documentation-driven-development-for-apis-what-is-it-how-do-you-do-it-and-why-you-should-do-it-b6ebbf9ba371?source=friends_link&sk=9d47e26af2d931ee5733afd248c69e9c) - Article that explains how to use documentation-driven development in the implementation of REST APIs
+* [Designing APIs with Swagger and OpenAPI](https://www.manning.com/books/designing-apis-with-swagger-and-openapi) - By Joshua S. Ponelat and Lukas L. Rosenstock, a hands-on primer to properly designing and describing your APIs using the most widely-adopted standard.
+* [Developing Microservice APIs with Python](https://www.manning.com/books/developing-microservice-apis-with-python) - By Jose Haro Peralta, it teaches you practical techniques for designing successful microservices with APIs that are easy to understand, consume, and maintain.
+Chapters 4-8.

 ## Standards